JamBrain/DairyBox/README.md

 npm install
 npm install -g svgo less clean-css-cli buble rollup uglify-js eslint
 ```
-That should be everything you need to
+That should be everything you need to install.

 Then simply navigate to your version of the `ludumdare/www` folder in bash, and run `make`.